Where is the money going to start and grow your gift basket business? If you don’t know, your spending pattern may get you in trouble. Here’s why.

 All of this occurred in March, just before the designer received a call from a corporate prospect she’s been pursuing.
 The representative needs 250 gift baskets to distribute during an industry conference to be held 30 miles from the designer’s studio.

-Our work together is not just a success for her overall business; now she knows how and when to purchase the right way for general and unexpected sales.
+Our work together is not just a success for her overall business.
+There’s more.
+She now knows how and when to purchase the right way for general and unexpected sales.
+It’s a huge triumph.

 Make smart buying choices

-I mention this interaction with the VIP client because it’s mandatory to know where you’ll buy products from suppliers that keep plentiful merchandise on hand.
+I share about this meeting with the VIP client because it’s mandatory to know about inventory.
+You must know where to buy products and how to select suppliers that keep lots of merchandise available.

 You can buy items here and there when it’s on sale from a retailer.
-However, that type of haphazard buying keeps you thinking like a hobbyist, one that buys according to when retailers are trying to get rid of stuff.
+However, that type of haphazard buying keeps you thinking too lean, as if orders will never arrive.
+Also, you don’t want to only buy from retail clearance shelves.

 When you buy like that: